sisl/Chimp/README.md

 # Chimp

 Chimp is a general purpose framework for deep reinforcement learning developed at the [Stanford Intelligent Systems Laboratory](http://sisl.stanford.edu/).
-Chimp is based on a simple three-part architecture to allow plug-and-play like capabilities for deep reinforcement learning experiments.
+Chimp is based on a simple four-part architecture to allow plug-and-play like capabilities for deep reinforcement learning experiments.
 This package was inspired by the Google DeepMind [paper](http://www.nature.com/nature/journal/v518/n7540/full/nature14236.html) (V. Mnih, et al).
 Many of the architectural ideas were taken from DeepMind's